Dr Jim King

-King, J. & Smith, L. (forthcoming).
+King, J. & Smith, L. (2017).
 Social anxiety and silence in Japan's tertiary foreign language classrooms.
 In C. Gkonou, M. Daubney, & J.-M. Dewaele (Eds.)
-New insights into language anxiety: Theory, research and educational implications.
+New insights into language anxiety: Theory, research and educational implications (pp. 92-110).
 Bristol: Multilingual Matters.

 King, J. (2016).
 “It’s time, put on the smile, it’s time!”: The emotional labour of second language teaching within a Japanese university.
 In C. Gkonou, D. Tatzl, & S. Mercer (Eds.), New Directions in Language Learning Psychology (pp. 97-112).
 Dordrecht: Springer.